stew3254/msmf/documentation/api.md

 There are two ways to list active referral codes.
 If you know the code, you can either get the entire list of codes, or you can get information about a specific code

+### Structure

+Here is a top-down view of the Referral object:

+* `username` - The name of the user who made the object
+* `username` - The name of the user who made the object
+* `username` - The name of the user who made the object

 #### Format